cwstra/rpdiscordrewrite/docs/source/dice_reference/command_syntax.rst

 Vectors
 ============================================

 The term 'vector' is used rather loosely when it comes to the dice parser.
 Fundamentally, they are simply lists of values, which could potentially include other vectors.
-However, they also have some additional arithemetic operations available; one can, for example, add two vectors of numbers together in the natural way, or multiply a vector of numbers by a scalar.
+However, they also have some additional arithmetic operations available; one can, for example, add two vectors of numbers together in the natural way, or multiply a vector of numbers by a scalar.